stevedekorte/ActorKit/README.txt

 	@end

 Notes:

+	Exceptions that occur while an actor processes a message will be passed to the future and raised in all the threads that attempt to access the future.

 	It's ok for multiple threads to look at the same future.
 	Each will block until the future is ready.

-	All blocks are done by pausing/resuming the requesting thread.
+	All blocking is done by pausing/resuming the requesting thread.
 	ActorKit does no busy waits.

+	When an actor finishes processing it's message queue, it's thread is paused until a new message is added to the queue.

 Credits:

 	Thanks to Mark Papadakis for help with figuring out how to properly use mutex conditions.